ahamlinman/slackbridge/README.md

 hiatus, but maintenance updates (e.g. dependency upgrades) may be made from time to time.

-Until v1.0.0 is tagged (no guarantees on when or if this will happen), this project adheres to a form of [Semantic Versioning] as follows:
+Until v1.0.0 is tagged (no guarantees about when or if this will happen), this project adheres to a scheme based on [Semantic Versioning] as follows:

 * MINOR updates could potentially contain breaking changes
 * PATCH updates will not contain breaking changes